jyronbones/mill-reporting-platform/powerbi/README.md

 ### Data Quality

 Completeness per sensor tag, with tags below threshold flagged.
-Findings are grouped by rule and severity, and a mass-balance reconciliation table lists the shifts where gold in didn't equal gold out.
-Cards summarise overall completeness, total findings, and failed-shift count.
+Findings are grouped by rule and severity, and a mass-balance table lists the shifts where gold in didn't equal gold out.
+Cards summarize overall completeness, total findings, and failed-shift count.

 ![Data Quality](screenshots/03_data_quality.png)

 ## Model

 Every numeric KPI is a measure, not a raw column.
 Per-shift values (recovery, grade, grind) are tonnage-weighted rather than flat-averaged, so multi-shift totals stay correct.
-A dedicated `Calendar` table drives the date axes and the cumulative running totals, and raw fact columns are hidden so only measures and slicer fields are exposed.
+A dedicated `Calendar` table drives the date axes and cumulative totals, and raw fact columns are hidden so only measures and slicer fields are exposed.
 Date, shift, and crew slicers are synced across all three pages.

 ## Running it